-User-centered content strategy
+User-centered content strategy and planning

 Links, articles, and resources to help you be more user-centered in your content strategy work.

 Content strategy is a naturally user-centered practice.
 Still, that doesn't mean it happens automatically.
 As with any design discipline, when organizations incorrectly apply the practice of content strategy (and its various tools) without understanding the theory, it's possible to not really be doing content strategy at all.
 I've been delivering talks and workshops that are variations on the theme of "user-centered content strategy" to provide simple, practical, and memorable frameworks be ensure that the heart of content strategy – users – aren't forgotten.

 As delivered at MIMA Summit 2018 in Minneapolis, MN.

 Customer journey maps.
 Ecosystem maps.
 Storymapping.
 User stories.
 Personas.
 There are so many great tools available to user-focused content strategists that it can be hard to know which to use when!
 And some of them never seem to fit quite right when you try to apply them in your own organization.
 Why not create your own?